GERI TAPER

 Taper's work has been collected by such greats as Alice Tully (Lincoln Center), Agnes Gund (MoMA), and approximately 50 of her large “Red and Blue” series were collected by the Martha Graham Center of Contemporary Dance.

+The late Geri Taper (1929-2004) is a painter whose simple forms and lively colors inspired by her admiration for classical music and movement effortlessly portray the strength of the human spirit.
 For more than 25 years, Taper's paintings have been involved with forms through color.
 The lyrical energy of form flows from one painting to the next with bold colors and forms changing shape from one to the next.

 “I believe that we see not with our eyes, but with our vision.”